 In 1953, a group of Oakland churches and advocates came together to create the first organization of its kind in the Bay Area, founded to respond to the growing needs of elders and people with mental health issues.
 As the agency grew in size and expertise, we focused on the connections between mental health and lack of available affordable housing.
-By 1965, BACS was targeting rising homelessness around our community.
+By 1965, Bay Area Community Services (BACS) was targeting rising homelessness around our community.

 Today, BACS’ mission is to uplift under-served individuals and their families by doing whatever it takes.

 For decades, BACS has steadily grown throughout California to meet the rising needs of communities.
 As an historical agency with comprehensive expertise in behavioral health & housing solutions, it is our founding commitment to do “whatever it takes” to meet the needs of our community.
 We are determined to growing ethically, hiring locally & hiring people with lived experience, and bringing person-centered care to every community where we work.